-The 2021 Colorado Writing Workshop was a success — thank you to all who attended!
-The CWW conference has happened multiple times before, and we at Writing Day Workshops have loved connecting writers and literary agents, and seeing so many success stories from our events.
+Our past Colorado Writing Workswhop events were successes — thank you to all who attended!
+The CWW conference has happened multiple times before, and we at Writing Day Workshops have loved connecting writers and literary agents,and seeing so many success stories from our events.

-We are not certain exactly when the next CWW will happen (and whether it will be online vs, in person).
-That said, if you’d like to attend a writers conference before then, we have online events coming up in 2021-2022 to keep everyone safe.
-Please note that even though the events below are for different cities around the country, since these events are online, anyone can attend from anywhere.
-Each event has 30-40 attending literary agents!
+We are not certain exactly when the next Denver/Colorado event will happen (and whether it will be online vs, in person).
+That said, if you’d like to attend a writers conference in 2023, we have both in-person conferences as well as online events coming up in 2023 to suit your needs.
+For our online writers conferences, anyone can attend from anywhere.
+Each event has great instructional classes and 30-40 attending literary agents!
+Don’t let your location stop you from connecting with publishing professionals and furthering your writing journey.
 Details:

-If you have questions, or want to register for any 2021-2022 writers conferences, contact us (Brian) atWDWconference@gmail.comand we are happy to assist.
-Just let us know which event(s) you want to register for.
-You can attend from anywhere since the events are online.
+If you have questions, or want to register for any 2023 writers conferences, either online events or in-person events, contact us (Brian Klems) at WritingDayWorkshops@gmail.com and we are happy to assist.
 Writers can sign up for more than one event.
 If you and several people from your writing group all want to register together, ask us about a group discount.

-All classes are recorded and sent out to attendees afterward, so you can study the instruction and enjoy the experience.
-All pitches are one-on-one with literary agents seeking writers, and done over Zoom (though phone is also an option).
-Thanks, all, and we hope to see you in 2021-2022 at an event!
+All online classes are recorded and sent out to attendees afterward, so you can study the instruction and enjoy the experience.
+All virtual pitches are one-on-one with literary agents seeking writers, and done over Zoom (though phone is also an option).
+Thanks, all, and we hope to see you in 2023 at an event!

 After successful 2014, 2017, 2019 and 2020 events in Colorado,Writing Day Workshopsis excited to announce The 2021 Colorado Writing Workshop — an online “How to Get Published” writing event on July 9-10, 2021.
 (Writers are welcome to attend virtually from everywhere and anywhere.)